 - Increased the likelihood of dropout

-While a few successful athletes’ development journey has followed an early specialisation pathway, the majority have not.
-And with a few exceptions, specialising early in a sport, may have short term benefits for performance at junior level, but does not correlate with increased performance at elite-level (i.e., it may help get you the best 12-year-old but not the best 22-year-old).
+While a few successful athletes’ development journeys have followed an early specialisation pathway, the majority have not.
+And with a few exceptions, specialising early in a sport, may have short-term benefits for performance at junior level, but does not correlate with increased performance at elite-level (i.e., it may help get you the best 12-year-old but not the best 22-year-old).

-Importantly, for coaches, sport leaders and administrators, avoid pressuring behaviour towards young athletes (perceived or real) to choose one sport.
-Where there are sport conflicts, coaches should try to be accommodating.
+Importantly, for coaches, sport leaders and administrators, they should try and avoid pressuring behaviour towards young athletes (perceived or real) to choose one sport.
+Where there are sport schedule conflicts, coaches should try to be accommodating.

 What counts as a different sport?

 Another important consideration for adults to think about is ‘what counts as a different sport’?
-There are a multitude of ways to look at this.
+There is a multitude of ways to look at this.
 Some include: